Breastfeeding Facts

 Unsupportive hospital practices

-There may be discomfort at first, but it should be minimal and should go away in the first week or so.
+There may be discomfort at first when the baby latches on to the nipple, but it should be minimal and should go away in the first week or so.
 Pain that continues or is severe should be assessed by your healthcare provider or a lactation consultant.

 Small breasts can produce a full milk supply and babies can breastfeed on any size.
 Babies can latch onto many types of breast nipples.
 If you have an uncommon breast shape, widely spaced breasts, history of breast surgery, or are concerned about your breast tissue or nipples, please contact your health care provider or a lactation consultant for an evaluation.